jieyuanCUHK/SAM_paper/README.md

 #### (3) Images with region to eliminate
 Can conduct Collagen positive area quantification in Dia muscle Masson's Trichrome staining images.
 Firstly remove the possible very large interstitial regions (white regions) in the image, then count the percentage of pixels that brighter than an automatically-defined threshold (decided by graythresh() function) in the blue channel.
+The results will be included in "celldata.txt".
 This function is used in Figure 3J in the manuscript.

 #### (4) Images without regions to eliminate
+Similar with (3), but do not include the interstitial region elimination step.